10.27.25 | Care and Conditions

 What Are Intraocular Lenses?

-An IOL is a small, artificial lens that replaces the eye's natural lens during cataract surgery.
+An IOL is a tiny, artificial lens that replaces the eye's natural lens during cataract surgery.
 IOLs come in different focusing powers, similar to prescription glasses or contact lenses.
-Your ophthalmologist will measure your eye to determine the appropriate focusing power for the IOL.
+Your ophthalmologist will measure your eye to determine the IOL's focusing power.
 There are various types of IOLs available:

 • Monofocal IOLs have one focusing distance, usually set for clear distance vision.
 Reading glasses may still be needed.

-• Multifocal and accommodative IOLs provide both distance and near focus simultaneously.
+• Multifocal and accommodative IOLs provide both distance and near focus at the same time.

 • Extended depth of focus lenses offer correction for distance and intermediate vision.

-• Toric lenses are designed for people with astigmatism to correct the refractive error caused by an uneven cornea.
+• Toric lenses are designed for people with astigmatism (irregular shaped cornea) to correct the refractive error caused by the uneven cornea.

 Planning for Cataract Surgery